EGI-Federation/fedcloud-vm-monitoring/README.md

-# fedcloud-vm-monitoring
+# fedcloud-monitoring-tools

-This repository contains a Python tool to monitor usage of EGI FedCloud providers and remove long-running instances.
+This repository contains a set of Python tools to monitor usage of EGI FedCloud providers and remove long-running instances.
 The clients work with OpenStack cloud providers supporting the OIDC protocol.